Dave’s Gone By Interview (2/28/2026): JASON CARMICHAEL & Rabbi Sol Solomon

 More information on Dave’s Gone By: http://www.davesgoneby.com

-For this week’s StoryTime segment on Dave’s Gone By, Rabbi Sol Solomon reads from Sy Montgomery’s book, “Secrets of the Octopus.”
+For this week’s StoryTime segment on Dave’s Gone By, Rabbi Sol Solomon reads the Spring-Fall 2025 catalogue for Feminist Press Publishing.

-This segment aired July 6, 2024 as part of the 951st “Dave’s Gone By” video podcast program hosted by Dave Lefkowitz.
+This segment aired Jan.
+10, 2026 as part of episode #1015 of the “Dave’s Gone By” video podcast program hosted by Dave Lefkowitz.
 Full episodes also available on youtube, Facebook (davesgoneby), and on DavesGoneBy.com.

 More information on Dave’s Gone By: http://www.davesgoneby.com